S. Horowitz & Co.: British Mandate

-Many of S. Horowitz & Co.’s first clients were British companies engaged in business activities in the British Mandate.
+Many of S. Horowitz & Co.'s first clients were British companies engaged in business activities in the British Mandate.
 However, the firm, whose office was located next to the old courthouse in the Russian Compound, quickly became involved in the process of nation-building.
-Shalom Horowitz advised on the establishment of Israel’s most prominent institutions, including the Hebrew University of Jerusalem, the Hadassah Medical Center, the Weizmann Institute of Science, the Israel Electric Corporation, the Israel Lands Authority and the Jewish Agency.
-He was soon engaged in the country’s first natural resources, energy and infrastructure projects, including the Dead Sea Quarries and the Naharaim Power Station in the northern part of Israel.
-In what would be the first of many of the firm’s negotiations with the Israel Lands Authority, Horowitz obtained the authorization to lease the former swamp lands of the Hula Valley for agricultural use.
+Shalom Horowitz advised on the establishment of Israel's most prominent institutions, including the Hebrew University of Jerusalem, the Hadassah Medical Center, the Weizmann Institute of Science, the Israel Electric Corporation, the Israel Lands Authority and the Jewish Agency.
+He was soon engaged in the country's first natural resources, energy and infrastructure projects, including the Dead Sea Quarries and the Naharaim Power Station in the northern part of Israel.
+In what would be the first of many of the firm's negotiations with the Israel Lands Authority, Horowitz obtained the authorization to lease the former swamp lands of the Hula Valley for agricultural use.

 In the 1940s, the firm opened its first Tel Aviv office.
 Around this time, Shalom Horowitz retired, and the management of the office was taken over by Abraham Levin.

+State of Israel

 In 1965, Amnon Goldenberg joined the firm.
 Like Shalom Horowitz, he had been educated in England.

 In 1986, the firm moved to its own building, S. Horowitz House, where it remains to this day.